 Your Wix popups should have an exit button that’s both visible and easy to press, especially for smartphone users with larger thumbs.

 5. Make the Call to Action Noticeable

 The most eye-catching part of your popup copy should be your offer and call to action.
 There are different CTAs you can test.

 For example, you can ask the visitor to subscribe to your email newsletter for free tips and exclusive deals.
 Or you can ask them to download a free guide to answer pressing questions they may have (based on your knowledge of your customers).

 Which is the Best Popup Plugin for Wix?

 Alright, so you understand what exit intent popups are and some best practices for using them.
 Now, it’s time to identify which plugin you should use to put these tips to use.

-Design Professional Popups with No Coding Skills
+Design Professional Popups for Wix with No Coding Skills

 Split-Test Your Exit Intent Popup Campaigns